 The College aims to be a leader in the effective use of simulation to enhance professional development in order to improve the quality of patient care and inform the design of healthcare systems to support patient safety and staff wellbeing.

-Our Simulation Working Group and Education and Professional Development Committee will provide the governance for this work.
+Our Education and Professional Development Committee provides the governance for this work.

 Simulation is a proven and powerful tool for learning in healthcare at the level of individual and team-based practice.
 As a training intervention, it can support and enhance the development of basic or more advanced technical skills and capabilities at all levels of experience.